s0lst1ce/PixelBrawl/README.md

 Although the game doesn't yet (see #12 ) allow you to change the controls you can still do it with some manual configurations !
-To do this open the `settings.py` file into your favorite text editor and change the PLAYER PROFILEs.
-The file is documented so it tells you which key refers to what.
-However it doesn't come with a list of all the pygame keys names.
-To find them head over to their [website](https://www.pygame.org/docs/ref/key.html).
+To do this open the `settings.py` file into your favorite text editor and change the PLAYER PROFILE of your choice.
+This part of the file is documented so it tells you which key refers to what.
+However it doesn't come with a list of all the pygame [keys names](https://www.pygame.org/docs/ref/key.html).
 If you have trouble with this and can't wait for me to implement the settings in the game, post a comment on issue #12 .